 An even stronger constraint can be on the locations of loops can be obtained by focusing on the smallest member of each loop (the "loop seed"), which will be one of the green values in the above diagram (when you choose "Loop Seeds" as the colour mode).
 As you search through the 'm' and 'n' values you can see that the largest loop seed value grows much more slowly than the largest loop value, as we will see in the Largest Loop Seeds section.
 You can also observe this effect in the circle drawing tool below.

 This divides a circle into a set of points, starting at 0 and moving around to Smax.
-0 and Smax are both at the top.
+0 and Smax are both at the top, the numbers run clockwise.
 All the 'S' values generated by a (m,n) pair are plotted around the circumferance.
 The smallest value in each loop is coliured green and the largest is red, all the others are white.
 The lines join the points in each loop.